 But... what is Hudson Yards?

-Just when we thought there was no more room in Manhattan to build new neighborhoods, Hudson Yards was born, in what was once an industrial train depot along the Hudson River.
-But in a lively and constantly changing city like the Big Apple, where square footage is highly valued, many set their sights on this centrally located and underutilized area to revitalize it and turn it into a luxury residential area in Midtown New York.
+Just when we thought there was no more space in Manhattan to build new neighborhoods, Hudson Yards was born, in what was once an industrial train depot along the Hudson River.
+But in a lively and constantly changing city like the Big Apple, where the square meter is highly valued, many set their eyes on this central and underutilized area to revitalize it and turn it into a luxury residential area in Midtown New York.

-Hudson Yards is still under construction and new skyscrapers, cultural centers, gardens, offices and shopping centers will be opening in the coming years.
-For now, the best excuse to visit Hudson Yards is The Vessel, but it's not the only one:
+Hudson Yards is still under construction and in the coming years new skyscrapers, cultural centers, gardens, offices and shopping malls will be inaugurated.
+For now, the best excuse to get to know Hudson Yards is The Vessel, but it's not the only one:

-Take the opportunity to visit Little Spain Market
+Take the opportunity to visit the Little Spain Market

-This is a Spanish gastronomic market with the seal of renowned chefs such as José Andrés or the brothers Ferrán and Albert Adriá, which brings authentic Spanish cuisine to New York.
-This restaurant space joins the trend initiated by other markets such as Eataly and Le District focused on Italian and French cuisine, respectively.
+This is a Spanish gastronomic market with the seal of renowned chefs such as José Andrés or the brothers Ferrán and Albert Adriá that brings authentic Spanish cuisine to New York.
+This restaurant space joins the trend started by other markets such as Eataly and Le District focused on Italian and French cuisine, respectively.